pallets-eco/flask-security/docs/api.rst

    `form_data` is a dictionary representation of registration form's content received with the registration request.

+.. data:: user_not_registered

+    Sent when a user attempts to register, but is already registered.
+This is ONLY sent when :py:data:`SECURITY_RETURN_GENERIC_RESPONSES` is enabled.
+It is passed the following arguments:

+        * `user` - The existing user model
+        * `existing_email` - True if attempting to register an existing email
+        * `existing_username`- True if attempting to register an existing username
+        * `form_data` - the entire contents of the posted request form

+    .. versionadded:: 5.0.0

 .. data:: user_confirmed

    Sent when a user is confirmed.
 In addition to the app (which is the